-- Developing and implementing a School Improvement Plan/Comprehensive Education Plan for a well-integrated, comprehensive program that incorporates the elements District's Critical Levers: good First Teaching; Accountability for Each and Engagement Every Students: Families and Community Partners; Knowledge and Committed Educators and Staff; and Systems and Operations that Empower Schools and Students. - Establishing the school's focus on curriculum and instruction consistent with the District benchmarks, including the selection of instructional materials; how to go about developing or revising instructional programs; and the kind and effectiveness of educational approaches /strategies to be implemented in the school.
+- Developing and implementing a School Plan/Comprehensive Improvement Education Plan for a well-integrated, comprehensive program incorporates the elements of the Superintendent's Goals: good First Teaching; Accountability for Each and Every Students; Engagement of Families and Community Partners; Knowledge and Committed Educators and Staff; and Systems and Operations that Empower Schools and Students. - Establishing the school's focus on curriculum and instruction consistent with the District benchmarks, including the selection of instructional materials; how to go about developing or revising instructional programs; and the kind and effectiveness of educational approaches /strategies to be implemented in the school. - Reviewing the progress of all students including portfolio assessments, national, state and local achievement tests, and performance tasks and stages of development as a basis for developing the school plan. - Support and encourage the Performance Appraisal Review for Teachers (PART), Summative Appraisal process. - Engaging students, parents and all school staff in the school improvement process and communicating the school plan. - Planning and approving effective professional development. - Interviewing and filling vacancies in accordance with personnel policies and contractual requirements.

-- Reviewing the progress of all students including portfolio assessments, national, state and local achievement tests, and performance tasks and stages of development as a basis for developing the school plan. - Support and encourage the Performance Appraisal Review for Teachers (PART), Summative Appraisal process. - Engaging students, parents and all school staff in the school improvement process and communicating the school plan. - Planning and approving effective professional development. - Interviewing and filling vacancies in accordance with personnel policies and contractual requirements. - Review school budget in conjunction with Building Committee. - To approve job hiring applications.
+- Review school budget in conjunction with Building Committee. - To approve job hiring applications.